0xyy66/PrivEsc-Grimoire/README.md

 That's why I created a command line tool to search for binaries privesc exploits.

-The script reads from a json file created with [gtfobin-scrape] and lists the possible ways to escalate privileges with a binary.
+The script reads from a json file created with [gtfobins-scrape] and lists the possible ways to escalate privileges with a binary.

 Special thanks to [GTFOBins](https://github.com/GTFOBins).